 There are no sanctioned or unsanctioned encampments of persons experiencing homelessness in Montague.
-In interviews with Ms. Caporaso and Pat Vela in March 2024, both attributed the lack of services and support services.
+In interviews with Ms. Caporaso and Pat Vela in March 2024, both attributed the lack of services and support services to the very low presence of persons experiencing homelessness in Montague.
 Couch surfing is the most common means for persons experiencing homelessness to shelter in Montague according to the City.
 Local churches serve as a distribution point for services at times.
 Given the lack of encampments and that couch surfing is common, people experiencing homelessness or at-risk have very low visibility so there are no major differences from neighborhood to neighborhood for this special needs group.
 However, services and programs could be geographically targeted to provide better access.